Portrait of Barbara van Vlaendenbergh

-Portrait of Barbara van Vlaendenbergh is small c 1470–72 oil on wood painting by Hans Memling in the Royal Museums of Fine Arts of Belgium.
+Portrait of Barbara van Vlaendenbergh is a small c.1470–72 oil on wood painting by Hans Memling in the Royal Museums of Fine Arts of Belgium.
 She is shown in three quarters profile with her hands clasped in prayer, and wears a small black hennin with a transparent veil.
 Her hair is tightly pulled back, and shaved above the forehead.
 Van Vlaendenbergh is positioned before a landscape framed by an open window.